Fulbright Distinguished Chair in Agriculture and Life Sciences (funded by Kansas State University)

-- enrichment activities in the United States with other international Fulbright scholars
+- Orientation and enrichment opportunities – in Australia and the U.S. with other international Fulbright scholars

 What are the conditions?

 - Kansas State University must be the primary host institution

 - Awardees will conduct a public lecture tour across a variety of institutions whilst in-country.